-Where to Get Pizza To-Go During the COVID-19 Shutdown
+Where to Get Seafood To-Go During the Coronavirus Era

-You may not be able to experience the Eastie establishment’s endearingly salty service, but you can still snag their thick, cheesy pies via takeout and delivery.
-The pleasantly charred Italian Cheese pizza at Santarpio’s will never steer you wrong, but if you decide that the times call for something more substantial, don’t hesitate to order The Works, which piles on onions, peppers, garlic, sausage, pepperoni, extra cheese, and anchovies.
+Another old-timer, this Eastie establishment is known for endearingly salty service, thick, cheesy pies; and tender steak tips (“bbq”).
+The pleasantly charred Italian Cheese pizza at Santarpio’s is always a good choice, but if you decide the times call for something more substantial, don’t hesitate to order The Works, which piles on onions, peppers, garlic, sausage, pepperoni, extra cheese, and anchovies.
 (Note to the ’chovy-averse: there’s a fish-free version of The Works on the menu, too.)

-Picco is open for takeout and delivery daily, slinging Margherita and Pepperoni pies as well as less traditional offerings like the Alsatian topped with sautéed onions, shallots, garlic, crème fraîche, bacon, and Gruyère.
+Picco brings big pizza party energy to the South End, slinging handmade pies and ice cream every day.
+Margherita and Pepperoni are awesome here, but don’t overlook the less traditional offerings like the Alsatian topped with sautéed onions, shallots, garlic, crème fraîche, bacon, and Gruyère.
 You can also indulge in a ricotta-stuffed Calzone filled with ingredients of your choice.

 The Salty Pig